Multivariate response and parsimony for Gaussian cluster-weighted models: Introduction

 In this paper, a family of parsimonious Gaussian CWMs is presented.
-It concerns multivariate response, while CWMs have only dealt with univariate response so far.
+It concerns multivariate response, while CWMs have so far only dealt with univariate response.
 Note that parsimony is vital in real data applications and this is the first time that CWMs are being used with eigen-decomposed covariance structures.
-Regarding multivariate response in the FMR and FMRC framework, note that while using multivariate response is possible in \texttt{flexmix}, it currently does not account for correlated response variables, i.e., these models assume independence between the response variables.
-FMR models that deal with correlated response variables have been recently proposed \citep{soffritti2011, galimberti2013} but these models do not decompose the covariance structure nor do they use information from the distribution of the covariates.
-Furthermore, these papers do not investigate FMRC models that deal with correlated response.
-Families of eigen-decomposed parsimonious FMR and FMRC models that can account for correlated response variables have been recently proposed \citep[eFMR and eFMRC;][]{dang13a}; however, these models do not take into account the distribution of the covariates.
+Regarding multivariate response in the FMR and FMRC framework, using multivariate response is possible in \texttt{flexmix} but the package currently does not account for correlated response variables, i.e., these models assume independence between the response variables.
+FMR models that deal with correlated response variables have been recently proposed \citep{soffritti2011, galimberti2013}, but these models do not decompose the covariance structure nor do they use information from the distribution of the covariates.
+Furthermore, these papers do not investigate FMRC models that deal with correlated responses.
+Families of eigen-decomposed parsimonious FMR and FMRC models that can account for correlated response variables have been recently proposed \citep[eFMR and eFMRC;][]{dang2015}; however, these models do not take into account the distribution of the covariates.

-For the proposed multivariate response CWM, parsimonious models are developed by constraining parts of an eigen-decomposition imposed on both (the response and the covariates) component covariance matrices.
+For the proposed multivariate response CWM, parsimonious models are developed by constraining parts of an eigen-decomposition imposed on the component covariance matrices of both the responses and the covariates.
 This family of parsimonious models is referred to as the eigen-decomposed multivariate response CWM (eMCWM).
 The Bayesian information criterion \citep[BIC;][]{schwarz1978} and the integrated completed likelihood \citep[ICL;][]{biernacki2000} are considered for model selection on this family.
 Comparisons to FMR, FMRC, eFMR, eFMRC, and GPCMs are made.
-Note that hereafter, {\tt flexmix} FMR and FMRC models will simply be referred to as the FMR and FMRC models.
+Note that, hereafter, FMR and FMRC models as implemented in {\tt flexmix} will simply be referred to as the FMR and FMRC models, respectively.